-With heavy hearts we bring you the news that we are not able to present a Book Festival 2013, but we look forward to staging a triumphant return in the future.
+With heavy hearts we have to tell you that we are not able to present a Book Festival, but we look forward to staging a triumphant return in the future.

 Read some of our Press coverage from 2012

 Watch this fantastic short film made by QPCS

 Where else could you sit in a marquee listening to Dame Harriet Walter describe how "in a typically chaotic and disorganised way" she had persuaded women to have their photos taken for her collection of images of older women

 Or where teenagers packed an event, with piles of books for signing at their feet among skateboards and rucksacks

 Or where Marina Lewycka described life in a squat in Mile End to Shyama Perera "there's no time to lie around... there's lots of meetings and organising things... it's a full time job"

 Or where Alexandra Shulman gave advice to two pupils from QPCS about how to succeed in fashion journalism just before her own event

 Or where there was such a fantastic range of author events the whole weekend